 Please come and meet the team to find out more about the revised proposals, ask questions and share your views.

-If you are unable to attend the exhibitions in person, or would like to view the exhibition material again, a virtual exhibition will be available from the 26 Oct here.
+If you are unable to attend the exhibitions in person, or would like to view the exhibition material again, a virtual exhibition will be available.

 The event has been advertised in local media and an invitation has been sent to local residents by post.
 We welcome all feedback, which you can submit by returning the feedback form included with your exhibition invitation by Freepost, or online by 16 December 2022, here.
 We look forward to engaging with any questions and feedback you may have about the project.